laiba807/CODEALPHA/README.md

 # MachineLearning_projects
-Explore CodeAlpha's GitHub repository for exciting projects like a basic chatbot, stock portfolio tracker, and hangman game.
+Explore MachineLearning GitHub repository for exciting projects like a basic chatbot, stock portfolio tracker, and hangman game.
 Enhance your coding skills and discover new possibilities!